 How are you wired?

 How do you most naturally connect with God?

-As you reflect on your past week, when did you feel most loved?
+As you reflect on your past week, when did you experience love/God's love?

 And, out of the list of spiritual practices below which one do you feel most drawn to in this season?